 Similarly, before God hands over the Roman Empire and the rest of the world to Christianity, He ensures that His truth and the genuinely inspired gospels and apostles' epistles were available to all the bishops.

 Vision of Constantine

 Constantine was heavily outnumbered and he was advised to withdraw but there was no doubt in his mind that he would be victorious for on the eve of the battle he'd had a vision.
 The historian Eusebius described what happened: "He saw with his own eyes in the heavens the Cross arising from the light of the sun, carrying the message In Hoc Signo Vincesa- In This Sign Conquer.

-In February, 313 AD the Roman emperors Constantine and Licinius, signed the edict of Milan proclaiming religious toleration in the Roman Empire and removed the persecution of Christians.
+In February, 313 AD the Roman emperors Constantine and Licinius, signed the edict of Milan proclaiming religious toleration in the Roman Empire and removing the persecution of Christians.

 Mission of Constantine

 The Church generally regarded the definition of doctrine as the responsibility of the bishops; the emperor's role was to enforce doctrine, root out heresy, and uphold ecclesiastical unity.

 In 325 he summoned the First Council of Nicaea, effectively the first Ecumenical Council (unless the Council of Jerusalem is so classified).
 The Council of Nicaea is the first major attempt by Christians to define orthodoxy for the whole Church.
 Until Nicaea, all previous Church Councils had been local or regional synods affecting only portions of the Church.